-Build Your Legal Niche To Build Your Future As A Lawyer
+Build Your Legal Niche To Build Your Future As A Solo Lawyer

-A Practical Guide To Staying Relevant and In Demand As A Lawyer In The Age Of AI
+A Practical Guide To Staying Relevant And In Demand As A Solo Solicitor

-Most lawyers I speak with these days know they should specialise.
+Most sole practitioner lawyers I speak with these days know they should specialise.

 Few, however, know where or how to start.